schrockwell/bodyguard/README.md

 ## Authorizing Controller Actions

 The `Bodyguard.Controller` module contains helper functions designed to provide authorization in controller actions.
+You should probably import it in `web.ex` so it is available to all controllers.

+The user to authorize is retrieved from `conn.assigns[:current_user]`.

 * `authorize/3` returns the tuple `{:ok, conn}` on success, and `{:error, :unauthorized}` on failure.
 * `authorize!/3` returns a modified `conn` on success, and will raise `Bodyguard.NotAuthorizedError` on failure.
 By default, this exception will cause Plug to return HTTP status code 403 Forbidden.

-A flag is set on the `conn` to indicate that authorization has succeeded.
-This flag can be checked automatically at the end of the request using the `verify_authorized` plug, which will raise an exception if authorization was never performed.
-(TODO: add more details about this, maybe in another section, like setup?)
+* `scope/3` will call the appropriate `scope` function on your policy module for the current user
+* The `verify_authorized` plug will ensure that an authorization check was performed.
+It runs the check at the end of each action, immediately before returning the response, and will fail if authorization was not performed.
+* `mark_authorized/1` will explicitly force authorization to succeed

 ```elixir
 defmodule MyApp.PostController do